- Creepy Crawley – artist Trini Tinturé

 - Rinty ‘n’ Jinty

-- The Warning Windbells (Gypsy Rose story) – unknown Concrete Surfer artist
+- The Warning Windbells (Gypsy Rose story) – artist Christine Ellingham

 - Curtain of Silence – artist Terry Aspin